Meteor-Community-Packages/meteor-collection-hooks/README.md

     // Fired before the doc is inserted.
     // Gives you an opportunity to modify doc as needed, or run additional
     // functionality
-    doc.createdAt = Date.now();
+    // doc._transform() obtains transformed version of doc, if defined. doc.createdAt = Date.now();
   },
   update: function (userId, doc, fieldNames, modifier) {